 5. In Chapter 3, The Dressmaker and Fate we learn of Pauline Gross’s confession to Dr. Aldred Warthin about her family’s cancers.
 What did it take for her to share such personal details with him?
 Did it turn out as she’d hoped?

 6. In the 1930s, Pauline’s sister, Tillie (McKay’s great grandmother) was the first in Family G to survive surgery for cancer and to live.
 How does this change the family’s history and their relationship to doctors who believed that the family was of “inferior stock?”

-7. Daughter of Family G includes both personal and scientific ephemera to add depth to McKay’s memories and research.
+7. Before My Time includes both personal and scientific ephemera to add depth to McKay’s memories and research.
 Have you ever discovered a photo or document that changed the way you looked at an ancestor’s life?
 Did it change your understanding of yourself?

 8. Throughout the memoir, McKay writes of the differences between the ways her grandmother Alice and her mother Sally dealt with illness and life.
 How did the two women’s personalities effect McKay’s attitudes towards Lynch syndrome, and later, the discussions she had about the condition with her sons?
 How much have medical advancements shaped her thinking and informed her choices?

 9. As we enter the next decade of the 21st century, genetic testing (both recreational and clinical grade) will become commonplace in the general population.
 Have your thoughts changed about either kind of testing as a result of reading this book?

 10. This is McKay’s first published work of non-fiction.
 What did you learn about her fiction and her work as a writer by reading Before My Time?

 11. All the flowers of all our tomorrows are in the seeds we plant today.
 McKay has said that those words (her great-grandmother Tillie’s favourite saying) have taught her the most about living with Lynch syndrome.
 Why do you think that is?